Okinawan Soba Noodle Soup with Pork and Fish Cake

 What goes well with Okinawan Soba Noodle Soup with Pork and Fish Cake?

-Japanese noodles like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
+Japanese pasta like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
 Tap "Plan a meal with the AI" to get specific side suggestions.

 What others are saying